mendersoftware/mender/Documentation/update-modules-v3-file-api.md

 }
 ```

-The root keys correspond to the files in the artifact format header, and must be
+The root keys correspond to the files in the Artifact format header, and must be
 one of `header-info`, `type-info` and `meta-data`.
 Since `header-info` is a
-shared header between all the updates contained in one artifact, if any
+shared header between all the updates contained in one Artifact, if any
 augmented headers are present here, all the update modules used in the update
 must agree that the field can be overridden.